 Enjoy your exploration of boundaries!

-1. Become aware how you are currently being
+1. Become aware of how you are currently being

 For this exercise, make sure you are free from distractions…